Getting Started

 Editor page

-Besides the Dashboard, the Editor page is where you'll spend most of your time in Dokio.
+Besides the Home page, the Editor page is where you'll spend most of your time in Dokio.

 Let's have a look around.